Want to be the first to know what Dale is writing now?

 She was born in 1987.

-Trumbore's 2019-2020 season will include performances at Carnegie Hall, the NCCO National Conference, the Norton Simon Museum, and Walt Disney Concert Hall.
+Trumbore's 2019-2020 season includes performances at Carnegie Hall, the NCCO National Conference, the Norton Simon Museum, and Walt Disney Concert Hall.
 She has served as Composer in Residence for Choral Chameleon and Nova Vocal Ensemble as well as Artist in Residence at Brush Creek Foundation for the Arts, Copland House, the Helene Wurlitzer Foundation of New Mexico, and Willapa Bay AiR.

 As a composer who works frequently with words, Trumbore is passionate about setting to music poems, prose and found text by living writers.
 She has written extensively about working through creative blocks and establishing a career in music in essays for 21CM, Cantate Magazine, the Center for New Music, and NewMusicBox.
-Her first book, Staying Composed: Overcoming Anxiety and Self-Doubt Within a Creative Life, was released this year and hailed by writer Angela Myles Beeching (Beyond Talent) as a "treasure trove of practical strategies for moving your artistic career forward... not only for composers, but for performers, writers, and any other creatives."
+Her first book, Staying Composed: Overcoming Anxiety and Self-Doubt Within a Creative Life, was hailed by writer Angela Myles Beeching (Beyond Talent) as a "treasure trove of practical strategies for moving your artistic career forward... not only for composers, but for performers, writers, and any other creatives."